|OIE emailed tax information to students and scholars in late February 2021|

 For additional tax information please visit the OIE News Section

 Tax filing obligations in the United States may seem complicated, depending on what students and scholars have experienced previously regarding tax forms.
 The Office of International Education (OIE) provides assistance regarding tax obligations for international students and scholars who are “non-residents for tax purposes” as defined by the Internal Revenue Service (IRS).
 Most of our international students and scholars are “non-residents for tax purposes” and can take advantage of these services.
-OIE services are offered from mid-February through April each year in anticipation of the April 15 tax filing deadline.
+OIE provides general tax information and resources from mid-February through April each year in anticipation of the annual April 15 tax filing deadline (extended to May 17 in 2021).
 Detailed information will be mailed by OIE and is posted on the News section of the OIE website.

 Even if an international student or scholar has no US income, each person (and his/her dependents) must complete at least one tax form for each calendar year in the US, even though no tax is owed to the US.
 The tax filing process will be relatively simple for students and scholars with no US source income.